productdudeteam/gulp/backend/docs/ARCHITECTURE.md

 ## Overview

-Niya FastAPI Template follows a **Clean Architecture** pattern with **FastAPI** and **Supabase** integration.
+Gulp API follows a **Clean Architecture** pattern with **FastAPI** and **Supabase** integration.
 The system is designed for scalability, security, and maintainability, making it perfect for production-ready applications.

 ## 🏛️ Architecture Pattern